io3dev/bf-tui/README.md

 # bf-tui
-A brainfck interpreter with tui
+bf-tui is a brainfuck interpreter written with c++ using the ncurses libary

 ![](https://github.com/io3dev/bf-tui/blob/main/images/Hello_World.gif)